5pyk3r/IntecaTask/README.md

   - Docker 3+

   Unfortunately I didn't know how to create maven script for running all docker containers.
-  Anyway for running docker containers you should:
+  Anyway for running all four docker containers you should:
   1. Pull repository
   2. In parent directory run:
    ```